AnyLog-co/documentation/alerts and monitoring.md

 * ***Schedule a repeatable query*** - A repeatable query is a query that is executed periodacally and updates a summary (rollup) table that is monitored as needed.

 ## Invoking a scheduler
-The scheduler is initiated using the folowing command:
+The scheduler is initiated using the following command:
 <pre>
 run scheduler [id]
 </pre>